arosset42/42-fdf/README.md

 # FDF
-A beautiful map visualizer program, coded in C with the minilibx (included).
+A map visualizer program, coded in C with the minilibx (included).

 It is the first infographie project of the school 42.